-- 93% of trees have a useful life expectancy over 20 years. - 23% of trees have a useful life expectancy over 40 years. - The most common species is Eucalyptus mannifera 12%. - The second most common tree species is Eucalyptus bicostata 11.5 %. - Together these two species represent almost a quarter of NCA's tree population. - Most of NCA's trees are mature and 8% are juvenile. - 91% of trees are in fair to good health with 9% assessed as being in less than fair health.
+- 93% of trees have a useful life expectancy over 20 years. - 23% of trees have a useful life expectancy over 40 years. - The most common species is Eucalyptus mannifera at 12% of the population. - The second most common tree species is Eucalyptus bicostata at 11.5 %. - Together these two species represent almost a quarter of NCA's tree population. - Most of NCA's trees are mature and 8% are juvenile. - 91% of trees are in fair to good health with 9% assessed as being in less than fair health.